Editor’s Note: This is a guest post from Joe Maiellano.

 Many of these local distilleries (and some of the big guys, too) have begun tinkering with seasonal and other limited-run batches.
 Green Hat has put out a winter blend that is distilled with caraway seeds (among other botanicals) in the style of aquavit.

 Ransom out of Oregon has a barrel-aged gin that has a mellow amber color and pleasing oakiness that works amazingly well in a Martinez.

 Even Plymouth, one of the oldest commercial gins going (since 1793!), has gone back to releasing its Navy Proof offering – bottled at a whopping 114 proof in order to last on long voyages.
 Come to think of it, if you like shaken martinis, that might just be the way to go…

 Once you’ve sampled enough gin, and found some favorites, give a few of these recipes a try:

-Italian amari, such as Campari, are excellent at reviving one’s appetite and settling nausea after a night of over-indulgence.
-When married with the healthful qualities of gin, the coating properties of Italian-style vermouth and the added protein from an egg white (which also lends a silky texture), we enjoy an elixir without equal for righting oneself – the Negroni.
+Italian Amari, such as Campari, is excellent at reviving one’s appetite and settling nausea after a night of over-indulgence.
+When married with the healthful qualities of gin, the coating properties of Italian-style vermouth, and the added protein from an egg white (which also lends a silky texture), we enjoy an elixir without equal for righting oneself – the Negroni.